Garbage in, garbage out: why your AI pilot cohort is everything

 Seems like a logical move.
 Pick the enthusiasts, the lovers of the shiny and new.
 They'll really want AI to succeed.
 They'll move fast, stay positive, and the feedback will come back strong.

-Except you'll learn nothing useful.
-All you're really doing is measuring how much eager people enjoy a tool they were already excited about.
+All you're really doing when you fill an AI training pilot with enthusiasts is measuring how much eager people enjoy something they were already excited about.

 The best pilot group has three qualities.